Enjoy sweet potato fries at home. Tossed in delicious pumpkin pie and chili seasoning then baked right in your oven.

 I became a fan of sweet potato fries many years ago, at a random diner after a long day of canoeing.
 They were served with melted honey butter which swept me off my feet.
-But this time I dipped them in extra maple-dijon sauce from my apple maple turkey burger.
+But this time I dipped them in extra maple-dijonnaise from my apple maple turkey burger.
 It was a great combination and I always serve them together now!

 - Place sweet potato fries in a large mixing bowl.
 Add oil and spices.
-Toss until they are thoroughly coated with spices.
+Toss until they are thoroughly coated.

 - Spread fries in a single layer on prepared baking sheet.
-Place in preheated oven.
-Bake for 30 to 35 minutes turning once to ensure even cooking.
+Bake for 30-35 minutes turning once to ensure even cooking.
 Remove from oven and serve hot.

 Source: Sandra Lee from Food Network